 If you're a food aficionado, don't miss out on the yearly Food and Fun festival, where acclaimed chefs from some of the best Michelin star restaurants around the world come to Iceland and take over the kitchens in some of Reykjavík's finest establishments, cooking only with fresh, Icelandic ingredients.

-In 2017 the Food and Fun festival takes place between the 1st and 5th of March.
+In 2017 the Food and Fun festival took place between the 1st and 5th of March.

 There are numerous fine dining restaurants to be found in the city, with renowned chefs priding themselves on using fresh, Icelandic ingredients.
 Icelandic cuisine focuses on seafood, lamb and of course the Icelandic dairy product ‘skyr’.